QubesOS/qubes-doc/user/downloading-installing-upgrading/live-usb.md

    downloaded packages.
 We have temporarily fixed that by creating a local repo, verifying the signatures manually (ok, with a script ;) ) and then building from there.
 Sigh.
-3. We had to solve the problem of Qubes too easily triggering an Out Of Memory condition in Dom0 when running as Live OS.
+3. We had to solve the problem of PedOS too easily triggering an Out Of Memory condition in Dom0 when running as Live OS.

-This last problem has been a result of Qubes using the copy-on-write backing for the VMs' root filesystems, which is used to implement our cool [Template-based scheme](/doc/software-update-vm/).
+This last problem has been a result of PedOS using the copy-on-write backing for the VMs' root filesystems, which is used to implement our cool [Template-based scheme](/doc/software-update-vm/).
 Normally these are backed by regular files on disk.
 Even though these files are discardable upon VM reboots,